 Tables 7, 8, and 9 outline the actions required to meet the 35% Baltimore-area ratio through either fare increases or cuts to existing service levels, beginning in FY 2015 and continuing through FY 2019.
-Prior to implementing fare or service changes, public hearings and input for both fare increases and service adjustments are required, taking approximately 6 months to implement.
-Considering MTA is currently in negotiations with its largest union (ATU), the new contract could have additional cost implications.
+Prior to implementing service changes, public hearings are required which take approximately 6 months to implement.
+Public hearings are only required for fare increases if they are outside the parameters set forth in the TIIA 2013.
+MTA has recently ratified its Local 1300 and Local 2 union contracts, that included two years of retroactive pay, having an impact on expenses in farebox recovery.

-While Chapter 429, Acts of 2013 (HB 1515), requires the Maryland Transit Administration to increase base fares prices and the cost of multiuse passes to the nearest 10 cents for all transit services, except for commuter rail and commuter bus service, by the same percentage as the biennial increase in the Consumer Price Index for all urban customers in FY 2015 and on a biennial basis, this is insufficient to achieve the mandated farebox recovery of 35% for core service.
+While the TIIA 2013 requires the Maryland Transit Administration to increase base fares prices and the cost of multiuse passes to the nearest 10 cents for all transit services, except for commuter rail and commuter bus service, by the same percentage as the biennial increase in the Consumer Price Index for all urban customers in FY 2015 and on a biennial basis, this is insufficient to achieve the mandated farebox recovery of 35% for core service.